What is the Cost of Laser Lithotripsy?

 • Quick Recovery: Patients return to normal activity within a few days.

-Most people can return to work and resume regular routines after about a week, but this varies with health and the complexity of the procedure.
+Most people can return to work and resume regular routines after about a week, but this varies with health and complexity of the procedure.

 Also Read: